What is the Difference Between Kratom Strains?

 Thai strains are not often found at the top of best seller lists, but they have achieved a cult-like following from diehards.
 They are most often used for motivation, confidence, and energy.

 Thai contains a greater concentration of the potentially stimulating alkaloid, mitragynine, relative to many others.
 A study once showed that, in Thai varieties, mitragynine accounts for up to 66% of total alkaloid content (Takayama, 2004).
-This was about five times higher than the other strains tested, though the others contained other mu-opioid receptor antagonists (pain killing alkaloids) that the Thai lacked.
+This was about five times higher than the other strains tested, though the others contained other mu-opioid receptor agonists (pain killing alkaloids) that the Thai lacked.

 It may provide users with long-lived mental concentration and stamina.
 It is perhaps the latter benefit that may make Thai the best kratom for weight loss.
 As many kratom lovers can attest to, the leaf can be a powerful appetite suppressant.
 It is not difficult to eat during the duration of effects, but hunger pangs just don’t seem to be as pronounced as usual.
 Some of our friends achieved unbelievable fat loss by combining kratom with a reduction in caloric intake and a moderate increase in physical activity.